nervina-labs/cota-registry-aggregator/README.md

 RUST_LOG=info DATABASE_URL=mysql://root:passport@localhost:3306/db_name CKB_INDEXER=http://localhost:8116 IS_MAINNET=false ./target/release/cota-registry-aggregator
 ```

 ### docker

+> The RocksDB data of SMT will be saved into `src/store.db`, so the store.db should be mounted into docker.
+E.g. `-v "$(pwd)":/app/store.db`

 ```shell
 # Build cota-aggregator images from the Dockerfile and run cota-aggregator via docker